Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 #####Throws

-* UnsupportedEncodingException : If target encoding is not supported.
+* [UnsupportedEncodingException](../../../../java/io/UnsupportedEncodingException.md) If target encoding is not supported.

 ###getUntilStart